 - 1. Only the Authority will exercise the following functions:- - 1.1.
 Adopting and changing the Authority's Constitution (other than changes made in accordance with Article 14.2(b)); - 1.2.
 Adopting, changing, withdrawing or revoking a local transport plan under section 108(3), Transport Act 2000; - 1.3.
 Approving the Authority's annual Budget in accordance with the Authorities of Financial Regulations and the Combined Authorities (Finance) Regulations 2017 by 31st January in any year, including:- - (a) revenue expenditure (N.B. paragraph 2 below); - (b) capital expenditure; - (c) proposed contingency funds including reserves and balances; and - (d) decisions relating to the control of the Authority's borrowing requirements (N.B. paragraph 3 below). - 1.4.
 Approving the treasury management strategy and the investment strategy of the Authority; - 1.5.
-Subject to the Financial Regulations, approving the capital programme of the Authority and SYPTE; - 1.6.
+Subject to the Financial Regulations, approving the capital programme of the Authority; - 1.6.
 Accepting arrangements to delegate the functions of any person to the Authority; - 1.7.
 Deciding matters relating to road user charging; - 1.8.
-Exercising the power, pursuant to section 15A(3), Transport Act 1968 (or other relevant legislation) to cause a review to be made of the organisation of SYPTE's undertaking, and to give to SYPTE such directions as appear from any such review to be requisite to secure that SYPTE's undertaking is organised in the most efficient manner; - 1.9.
-Making decisions about such other plans or strategies as may be stipulated by the Authority in its standing orders from time to time; and, - 1.10.
-Delegating any functions to committees or Officers. - 1.11.
-Considering and approving the creation and development of:-
+Making decisions about such other plans or strategies as may be stipulated by the Authority in its standing orders from time to time; and, - 1.9.
+Delegating any functions to committees or Officers. - 1.10.
+Considering and approving the creation and development of:- - (a) Quality Contracts Schemes pursuant to sections 24-134, Transport Act 2000; - (b) Ticketing Schemes pursuant to sections 135-138, Transport Act 2000; and

-- (a) Quality Contracts Schemes pursuant to sections 24-134, Transport Act 2000; - (b) Ticketing Schemes pursuant to sections 135-138, Transport Act 2000; and - (c) Enhanced Partnership Schemes under the Bus Services Act 2019. - 1.12.
+- (c) Enhanced Partnership Schemes under the Bus Services Act 2019. - 1.11.
 Any power to acquire land by compulsory purchase (except under s.207 Localism Act 2011 (CPO for Mayoral Development Corporation)). - 2.
-In relation to paragraph 1.3(d) above, insofar as the Authority's revenue budget for transport is concerned, this includes approving the estimates of income and expenditure of SYPTE pursuant to sections 15(1)(b) Transport Act 1968, grants to be made to SYPTE pursuant to section 13, Transport Act 1968 and the setting of a transport levy pursuant to the Transport Levying Bodies Regulations 1992. - 3.
-In relation to paragraph 1.4 above, insofar as the Authority's functions in respect of transport are concerned, this includes determining the borrowing limits of the Authority in relation to transport matters pursuant to section 3 Local Government Act 2003, approving borrowing by SYPTE pursuant to section 12(3) Transport Act 1968, and lending money to SYPTE pursuant to section 12(4) Transport Act 1968.
+The setting of a transport levy pursuant to the Transport Levying Bodies Regulations 1992. - 3.
+In relation to paragraph 1.4 above, insofar as the Authority's functions in respect of transport are concerned, this includes determining the borrowing limits of the Authority in relation to transport matters pursuant to section 3 Local Government Act 2003.